camunda/camunda-docs-manual/content/update/minor/719-to-720/_index.md

 With this release, the client re-throws errors, additionally directly on calling the respective task service APIs, and you can handle them directly.
 Adjust your custom business logic accordingly.

-# Breaking change: Explicit asset declaration in Java plugins
+# Breaking change: Explicit asset declaration in Java web app plugins

-We introduced a change in the asset loading mechanism for Java plugins.
+We introduced a change in the asset loading mechanism for Java web app plugins.
 Starting with this release, **plugin assets must be explicitly declared in the plugin root resource class**.
-You can declare your assets by overriding the `getAllowedAssets()` method in your root resource.
+You can declare your assets by overriding the `AbstractAppPluginRootResource#getAllowedAssets()` method in your root resource.

 The default implementation contains two predefined assets: `app/plugin.js` and `app/plugin.css`.
 For many plugins this might be already sufficient and will require no further assets to be allowed.